pieye/toggl2clockify/README.md

 # toggl2clockify
-Export data from toggl to clockify
+Migrate data from toggl to clockify

-No warrenty that the tools works as expected.
-Read the following lines CAREFULLY and TEST it on a non productive system!
+** No warrenty that the tools works as expected.
+Read the following lines CAREFULLY and TEST it on a non productive system! **

 # Usage
 If you're on windows you can run the file bin/toggl2clockify.exe directly or through python by "python toggl2clockify.py"